tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/fileservices/Storage-Analytics-and-Billing.md

 This topic discusses the cost of Storage Analytics and how to use metrics and logging data to understand your storage services bill.

 ## Cost of Storage Analytics
- Storage Analytics is enabled by a storage account owner; it is not enabled by default.
 All metrics data is written by the services of a storage account.
 As a result, each write operation performed by Storage Analytics is billable.
 Additionally, the amount of storage used by metrics data is also billable.

  The following actions performed by Storage Analytics are billable: